It’s never easy to lose someone. Along with the personal loss often comes the need to address financial matters when a loved one passes away.

-Some common financial items that often need to be addressed when someone passes include executing their will, other aspects of their estate plan and inheritance.
-For listed beneficiaries, inheriting certain assets such as Individual Retirement Accounts (IRA) can be a unique challenge due to complex rules and potential tax implications.
+Some common financial concerns include executing the will, as well as reviewing other aspects of their estate plan and inheritance.
+For listed beneficiaries, inheriting assets such as Individual Retirement Accounts (IRA) can be a unique challenge because of complex rules and potential tax implications.

 If you are a beneficiary for an inherited IRA, your first instinct may be to simply collect the funds within the IRA by taking a lump sum distribution.
 But that may cause you to increase your taxable income, and ultimately sacrifice potential tax-deferred growth.

-For sole beneficiaries who are also the spouse of the deceased individual, you can assume ownership of the IRA by a spousal transfer.
+If you inherit your spouse’s traditional IRA, you can assume ownership of the IRA by a spousal transfer.
 You can treat the IRA as if it was your own retirement account by naming yourself as the owner of the IRA.

 As the beneficiary, you can also rollover the deceased’s IRA into a qualified employer plan, qualified annuity plan, tax-sheltered annuity plan, or deferred compensation plan of a state or local government such as a 457(b).
-An advantage of rolling over the deceased’s IRA into your own qualified retirement plan is the ability to defer Required Minimum Distributions (RMDs) of the funds in a Traditional IRA until you reach the age of 72.
+An advantage of rolling over the deceased’s IRA into your own qualified retirement plan is the ability to defer Required Minimum Distributions (RMDs) of the funds in a traditional IRA until you reach the age of 72.
 If you do roll over the funds into a qualified plan or your own IRA and take a distribution before the age of 59½, then you will likely be subject to a 10% early withdrawal penalty.